samrasmu/B351FinalProject/README.md

 """
 #The code includes all the neccesary libraries you will need to perform the Long-Short Term Memory Recurrent Neural Network Model.
 The libraries include: SKLearn, Keras, YFinance, Pandas, Tensorflow.Keras, and MatPlotLib.
 These are all necessary to perform the functions of the model, the collection and reading of data, and the visualization of the graphs.

+Overall, the Long-Short Term Memory RNN provides a representation of a Next-Day Closing Price Stock Predictor.

 The coding process began with the declaration of the time periods for the training and testing data followed by a function, Collect_Data, which retrieved historical data from the library YFinance.
+We used the MinMaxScaler function in the SKLearn library in order to make the data more normal and scale it in-between 0 and 1.
+Since we are working with a LSTM RNN, we had to add to our array so we created a loop to make the data more concise for it to go through our model.
+Then we went through the actual model with there layers.
+For this part you must have TensorFlow and Keras installed.
+Finally the actual predictions are made by calling the prediction on the testing data we included.

 """